sst/sst/www/docs/console.md

 ![SST Console homescreen](/img/console/sst-console-logs.png)

-With the SST Console you can invoke functions, view and search logs, and manage all your apps with your team — **<ConsoleUrl url={config.console} />**
+With the SST Console you can invoke functions, debug issues, view and search logs, and manage all your apps with your team — **<ConsoleUrl url={config.console} />**

 :::info
 Looking for the Old Console?
 You can still access it here — <ConsoleUrl url="https://old.console.sst.dev" />